 Finally, for the cherry on top of this hellacious decade, Adkins was stranded with nine other coworkers on an oil rig in the Gulf of Mexico during 1989's Hurricane Chantal.
 To survive, "I got to the highest part of the living quarters on the rig, so if it turned over, I was pretty well centered and could go in either direction."
 He once said in an interview that he and the other riggers were leaning off the platform and into the winds at 45° angles for fun.
 Unfortunately for our hard-living hero, the worst was yet to come.

-Adkins is currently going through his third divorce, but chances are it'll be more amicable than his second.
-In 1994, his second wife Julie Curtis got a little too fed up with his drinking.
+Adkins most recently went through his third divorce from ex-wife Rhonda Forlaw, but chances are it'll be more amicable than his second.
+In 1994, his second wife, Julie Curtis, got a little too fed up with his drinking.
 On Feb.
 21, 1994, she told him that his most recent binge was her breaking point and told him to leave.
 After arguing, she pointed a .38 at him, and when he tried to disarm her, she shot him in the chest - through both lungs and both ventricles of his heart, specifically.
 "The doctors held little hope that I would survive and told my family and friends to go in and say goodbye," he wrote in his autobiography A Personal Stand: Observations and Opinions from a Freethinking Roughneck.

 Adkins' Nashville home burned down after flames spread from the garage to the attic.
-Fortunately, his three daughters escaped after employing fire safety tips they had learned in school.
+Fortunately, his three daughters, MacKenzie, Brianna, and Trinity, escaped after employing fire safety tips they had learned in school.
 The dog and the children's nanny were also unscathed.
 "Stuff is stuff," said then-wife Rhonda, who was driving a few blocks away when the fire started and could see the black smoke in the sky.
 However, "I have not backed up all my photographs, and I'm just sitting here sick because those are the things that matter the most," she lamented.
-"It's your memories, our wedding pictures, I don't have because the negatives are in the house."
-Trace was flying to a couple shows in Alaska when he got the call, and immediately boarded a plane home to Tennessee after landing.
+"It's your memories, our wedding pictures; I don't have because the negatives are in the house."
+Trace was flying to a couple of shows in Alaska when he got the call and immediately boarded a plane home to Tennessee after landing.

-In his ongoing battle with alcoholism – a battle that has contributed to those aforementioned divorces – Adkins checked into rehab again last year.
+In his ongoing battle with alcoholism, Adkins checked into rehab again in 2014.
 The events that led to his recent stint are almost too absurd to be believed.
 After boarding a country cruise ship headed for Jamaica, Adkins got into a fight - with a Trace Adkins impersonator.
 The real Adkins must not have appreciated the phony one's karaoke skills, and they reportedly got into a 'brawl.'
 He checked into rehab after de-boarding the ship; his previous check-in was in was for a month in 2001, spurred on (amongst other things) by the death of his father.
 After announcing that he was entering rehab, he and his third wife of seventeen years, Rhonda, filed for divorce.
 We wish them all the best.

-Adkins has a new album on the horizon.
-The first single off the is “Jesus and Jones”, in which Adkins reflects on his demons.
+Adkins's latest new album was released in 2017 with a strong first single, "Jesus and Jones," in which Adkins reflects on his demons.
 You can watch Adkins perform the song in the video below.